Nik Tzanev: International career

 Tzanev won his maiden call up to the New Zealand U20 squad for two friendlies versus Uzbekistan in April 2015 and made his debut in the second match, playing the full 90 minutes.
 He was called into the New Zealand squad for the 2015 U20 World Cup, held on home turf and he made two appearances as the All Whites reached the last-16.
 He was subsequently called into the U23 squad for the 2015 Pacific Games, but failed to make an appearance.

 Tzanev received his maiden senior international call-up for a friendly match versus Canada on 25 March 2018 and was an unused substitute during the 1–0 defeat.
 He was named in a youthful squad for the 2018 Intercontinental Cup and made his full international debut with a start in a 1–0 victory over Chinese Taipei on 5 June 2018.
-More than three years after his previous call-up, Tzanev was named in the squad for a pair of friendlies in Bahrain in October 2021, but he was not selected in either matchday squad.
+Call-ups for pairs of friendlies in October 2021 and June 2023 respectively yielded no appearances.
+More than five years after his first cap, Tzanev won his second with a start in a 1–1 friendly draw with DR Congo on 13 October 2023.
+Tzanev was named in the 2025 Canadian Shield squad and was an unused substitute in both matches.
+He won a further call-up in 2025 for a pair of friendlies in October, but he remained an unused substitute in both matches.